 scan can filter out lots of stocks in unpromising positions, that

 doesn't mean that all of the stocks it does find will be useful to you.

-Here are the steps we recommend you follow in order to get the most out
+Here are the steps recommended you follow in order to get the most out

 of scan results: